Back to Articles

 Finally, many businesses fail to update their details with all vendors after the move.
 This can lead to invoices being sent to the old address, engineer visits being dispatched to the wrong location, and SLA response times being calculated based on outdated geography.
 Create a comprehensive checklist of every vendor that needs your updated address, telephone numbers, and primary contacts, and work through it systematically in the first week after your move.

-Cloudswitched manages the entire IT side of office relocations for businesses across the United Kingdom.
-From vendor contract audits and connectivity planning to physical IT relocation and post-move optimisation, we ensure your technology transition is smooth, cost-effective, and disruption-free.
-Contact us to start planning your move.
+Cloudswitched manages the entire IT side of office relocations for UK businesses — from vendor contract audits and connectivity planning to physical IT relocation and post-move optimisation.
+Our team ensures your technology transition is smooth, cost-effective, and disruption-free.

 CloudSwitched